Luhar8/Tic-tac-toe/README.md

 # Tic-tac-toe
-This is a basic level tic tac toe game where I used only the functions concept.
+This is a basic level tic tac toe game with no GUI.